Promoting Safe, Healthy Student Communities

 The Office of Residence Life promotes a progressive, co-curricular experience that fosters inclusive, safe, and healthy student communities.

 Millikin's Residence Policy

-- Students may live in University operated residence halls (freshmen only) and apartments (if available), Greek chapter houses, and the Woods at Millikin.
-All upperclassmen students reside at the Woods at Millikin.
+- Students may live in University operated residence halls (first-year students only) and apartments (if available), Greek chapter houses and The Woods at Millikin.
+All upperclassmen students reside at The Woods at Millikin.

 - Students wishing to live off-campus MUST meet one of the following criteria: